stojiljkovicmarko/weather-app/README.md

+**[View deployment](https://weather-app-marko.netlify.app/)**

 **Simple weather application!**

-**[View deployment](https://weather-app-marko.netlify.app/)**
+- React.js
+- Redux

-React.js, Redux and React routing
+- React routing
-2 APIs: Weather API and Geolocation API
+- 2 APIs: Weather API and Geolocation API
+- CSS3 for styling
-Responsive design
+- Responsive design

 If you give permission for location, the landing page will show the weather at your location.
 Otherwise you can search for a city of your choice.